ghc/ghc/docs/users_guide/glasgow_exts.rst

     Replace any binding ``p = e``, where ``p`` is not a variable, with ``v = e; x1 = case v of p -> x1; ...; xn = case v of p -> xn``, where ``v`` is fresh and ``x1``.. ``xn`` are the bound variables of ``p``.
-    Again if ``e`` is a variable, you can optimised his by not introducing a fresh variable.
+    Again if ``e`` is a variable, this can be optimised by not introducing a fresh variable.

 The result will be a (possibly) recursive set of bindings, binding